-The versions of the Plan and Disclosure Statement filed on April 14, 2015 provided for a tax free spin off of TCEH (the "Tax Free Spin Off") and one of three forms of transaction for Reorganized EFH: a merger, an equity investment, or a standalone reorganization (such contemplated transactions, the "EFH/EFIH Transaction").
-As described in Section IV.G., entitled "Exploring the EFH/EFIH Transaction," which begins on page 2, following the filing of the initial versions of the Plan and the Disclosure Statement, the Debtors continued to evaluate the possibility of executing a potential EFH/EFIH Transaction through the formal auction process governed by the Bidding Procedures Order.
+The versions of the Original Confirmed Plan and Sixth Amended Disclosure Statement filed on April 14, 2015 provided for a Spin-Off and one of three forms of transaction for Reorganized EFH: a merger, an equity investment, or a standalone reorganization (such contemplated transactions, the "EFH/EFIH Transaction").
+As described in Section IV.HG., entitled "Exploring the EFH/EFIH Transaction" which begins on page 1, following the filing of the initial versions of the Original Confirmed Plan and the Sixth Amended Disclosure Statement, the Debtors continued to evaluate the possibility of executing a potential EFH/EFIH Transaction through the formal auction process governed by the Bidding Procedures Order.
 Ultimately, the Debtors determined that they were not prepared to enter into a definitive agreement for any of the Round 2 Bids they received in connection with the auction.

-At the same time the Debtors explored potential bids in connection with the formal auction process, the Debtors continued to engage in discussions with their various creditor constituencies regarding the possibility of converting EFIH's interest in Oncor Electric into a real estate investment trust under the Internal Revenue Code of 1986, as amended (a "REIT" and the transactions and commercial arrangements necessary to implement a REIT structure for EFH, Reorganized EFIH, Reorganized EFIH, and/or any direct or indirect subsidiary of EFIH or Reorganized EFIH (or a successor of any of these entities), athe "REIT Reorganization"), a possibility that has long been known to the Debtors and their creditors as a potential option for unlocking significant value for the EFIH Debtors but which requires certain rulings from, among others, the Internal Revenue Service ("IRS") and the PUCT.
+At the same time the Debtors explored potential bids in connection with the formal auction process, the Debtors continued to engage in discussions with their various creditor constituencies regarding the possibility of converting EFIH's interest in Oncor Electric into a real estate investment trust under the Internal Revenue Code of 1986, as amended (a "REIT" (a "REIT"), and the transactions and commercial arrangements necessary to implement a REIT structure for EFH, Reorganized EFH, EFIH, Reorganized EFIH, and/or any direct or indirect subsidiary of EFIH or Reorganized EFIH (or a successor of any of these entities), the "REIT Reorganization" under the IRC of 1986, as amended (the "IRC"), a possibility that has long been known to the Debtors and their creditors as a potential option for unlocking significant value for the EFIH Debtors but which requires certain rulings from, among others, the Internal Revenue Service ("IRS") and the PUCT.